-The big takeaway for me is that get to live in a time where damn near anything you want can be created and delivered to your door, no matter how technically complex, in under a few months.
+The big takeaway for me is that we get to live in a time where damn near anything you want can be created and delivered to your door, no matter how technically complex, in under a few months.
 That has never been possible before in the history of humanity, and it’s only going to get better.
 Bobcat is a superb example of progression on that line, and I’m psyched they’re involved with Helium.

 Is the Bobcat OK?

 Yes, it’s fine.
 Order one here if you’re interested.
-No, that’s not an affiliate link.

 From @Jerm’s notes, with some slight modifications from Nik: